-- Fulfil your potential: the foundation year route is for you if you are pursuing a change of career, exploring a new subject area or don’t quite meet the entry requirements for our honours degree
+Fulfil your potential: the foundation year route is for you if you are pursuing a change of career or exploring a new subject area

 Bringing together the art and science of both sport and education, this inspiring degree will build your academic and practical skills in equal measure.
 It is now available as a four-year course with a foundation year to give you a strong basis for your future studies and career.

 Foundation Year - helping you to achieve more

 Including a foundation year as part of your four-year study programme will give you a head start in your academic and professional life.
 The foundation year offers the chance to strengthen your skills, knowledge and confidence – with extensive support from our expert staff – before you advance to stage one of your honours degree.
 It could also be beneficial if you are planning a career change and want to get to grips with aspects of subjects which are new to you.

 Our degrees with a foundation year are continuous, meaning that you won’t need to apply again once you have successfully completed the first year.

 Broaden your perspectives

 If you have an interest in sport coaching as a form of education, this innovative and interdisciplinary course is a perfect option for you.
 It leads to a qualification which will help you stand out in the graduate job market.

 While more traditional sport coaching degrees concentrate on the physical training of athletes, our BA (Hons) broadens your perspectives and gives you a deeper understanding of the relationships between the disciplines of sport and education.

 Exploring the importance of the sport coach as an educator, you’ll cover the principles of learning and how they can be applied in different educational settings for teaching and coaching practice alike.